Grass Seed Buying Guide

 For renovations or after scarifying where you spread new seed all over the existing lawn choose the grass seed you'd like to have more of or which will be the best for your use.
 You don't have to worry about a perfect match.
 Use the 'IDEAL USE' refinement in the left hand menu on the 'Grass Seed' page to find the one(s) you need.

 If getting a close match is more important to you or if you're doing patching or minor repairs choose a grass seed mixture that is as close to your existing lawn grass as possible.
-Look at the blades of grass in your lawn and decide whether they’re all fine bristle like blades, all flat blades or a mixture.
+Get down on your hands and knees and look at the blades of grass in your lawn and decide whether they’re all fine round bristle like blades, all flat blades or a mixture.
 Then use the ‘LEAF TYPE’ refinement in the left hand menu on the 'Grass Seed' page to find the one(s) you need.

 - When will I see green shoots?